oremanj/python-netfilterqueue/README.rst

     rules. ``mark`` is a 32-bit number.

 ``Packet.get_mark()``
-    Get the mark already on the packet (either the one you set using ``set_mark()``, or the one it arrived with if you haven't called ``set_mark()``).
+    Get the mark on the packet (either the one you set using ``set_mark()``, or the one it arrived with if you haven't called ``set_mark()``).

 ``Packet.get_hw()``
-    Return the hardware address as a Python string.
+    Return the source hardware address of the packet as a Python bytestring, or ``None`` if the source hardware address was not captured (packets captured by the ``OUTPUT`` or ``PREROUTING`` hooks).
+For example, on Ethernet the result will be a six-byte MAC address.
+The destination hardware address is not available because it is determined in the kernel only after packet filtering is complete.

+``Packet.get_timestamp()``
+    Return the time at which this packet was received by the kernel, as a floating-point Unix timestamp with microsecond precision (comparable to the result of ``time.time()``, for example).
+    Packets captured by the ``OUTPUT`` or ``POSTROUTING`` hooks do not have a timestamp, and ``get_timestamp()`` will return 0.0 for them.

+``Packet.id``
+    The identifier assigned to this packet by the kernel.
+Typically the first packet received by your queue starts at 1 and later ones count up from there.

+``Packet.hw_protocol``
+    The link-layer protocol for this packet.
+For example, IPv4 packets on Ethernet would have this set to the EtherType for IPv4, which is ``0x0800``.

+``Packet.mark``
+    The mark that had been assigned to this packet when it was enqueued.
+    Unlike the result of ``get_mark()``, this does not change if you call ``set_mark()``.

+``Packet.hook``
+    The netfilter hook (iptables chain, roughly) that diverted this packet into our queue.
+Values 0 through 4 correspond to PREROUTING, INPUT, FORWARD, OUTPUT, and POSTROUTING respectively.

 ``Packet.retain()``
     Allocate a copy of the packet payload for use after the callback